 Which creates a solid color video clip that displays a single color for a specified length of time.
 Solid color video clips are typically used to create an explicit gap between video segments.

-After creating media clip, you will have object of particular file.
+After creating media clip, you will have an object of a particular file.
 Then you can apply effects as well as editing.
-Let’s go through one by one.
+Let’s go through them one by one.

 MediaClip objMediaClip = await MediaClip.CreateFromFileAsync(file)

 Microsoft has MFT (Media Foundation Transform) platform, through which one can developer C++ WinRT components.
 These can be used to apply various video playback & filter effects.